Vinicius-PR/DT-Money/README.md

 ## Explanation

-The data about transactions is saved in a json file.
-Json-server library and Axios are used for it, to mimicry a back-end.
+The application uses ContextAPI, because multiple components uses the transaction data.
+So to avoid prop drilling, context was a better choice.
+Also, a custom hook was created to calculate the incomes, outcomes and total.
+The useSummary hook.
+The data about transactions is saved in a localStorage.

 The user can:

 * **Add a new transaction**: To add, the user has to click on the New Transaction button and fill the form.
 After it, the data will be saved on file server.json.
 * **Delete a transaction**: The transactions saved will be listed in a table below.
 There is a trash icon that, clicking on it, will delete the transaction.

+## Conclusion

+It was a fun app to code.
+I learned more about hooks like useCallback and also how to do a custom hook, to organize the code.
+Furthermore, my skills as a front-end dev were increased.

 ## Page
 ### Single page